martinmib/organic/README.md

 2. Contact .
 I used the contact form from a site called iforms

 3. Map . i got the details on how to add from https://www.youtube.com/watch?v=4U_AAGHzTok
+4. Read me template was used as a guideline

+from 4n4ru/CI_MS1_BodelschwingherHof

 ## Acknowledgments
 I would like to thank